uataq/data-pipeline/README.md

 # Repository structure
-The trace gas processing tools are broken into four components
+The trace gas processing tools are broken into five components
 1. `global.R` script.
 This includes reset flags and functions shared between different processing routines.
 2. `bad` directory.
 Defines period of data that needs to be corrected or removed from the record at each site.
 These changes are reflected in the parsed and calibrated datasets.
 3. `fun` directory.
 Contains R and Python code that performs the bulk of the data processing utilizing the [UATAQ R package](https://github.com/benfasoli/uataq).